The following results match your search query. Relevancy percentages

 are calculated based on keyword frequency and positioning within each document.

-What to expect – Bowel cancer.
-This four-page fact sheet outlines what to expect during each stage of bowel cancer treatment and beyond (Simplified Chinese)
+This four-page fact sheet outlines what to expect during each stage of pancreatic cancer treatment and beyond (Tagalog)

-This four-page fact sheet outlines what to expect during each stage of breast cancer treatment and beyond (Simplified Chinese)
+This four-page fact sheet outlines what to expect during each stage of pancreatic cancer treatment and beyond (Italian)

-What to expect – Prostate cancer.
-This four-page fact sheet outlines what to expect during each stage of prostate cancer treatment and beyond (Simplified Chinese)
+This four-page fact sheet outlines what to expect during each stage of pancreatic cancer treatment and beyond (Greek)

-This four-page fact sheet outlines what to expect during each stage of melanoma treatment and beyond (Simplified Chinese)
+This four-page fact sheet outlines what to expect during each stage of pancreatic cancer treatment and beyond (Vietnamese)

-What to expect – Acute myeloid leukaemia treatment.
-This four-page fact sheet outlines what to expect during each stage of acute myeloid leukaemia treatment and beyond (Simplified Chinese)
+This four-page fact sheet outlines what to expect during each stage of ovarian cancer treatment and beyond (Tagalog)

-This four-page fact sheet outlines what to expect during each stage of lung cancer treatment and beyond (Simplified Chinese)
+This four-page fact sheet outlines what to expect during each stage of ovarian cancer treatment and beyond (Hindi)

-What to expect – Liver cancer.
-This four-page fact sheet outlines what to expect during each stage of liver cancer treatment and beyond (Simplified Chinese)
+This four-page fact sheet outlines what to expect during each stage of ovarian cancer treatment and beyond (Italian)

-What to expect – Basal cell carcinoma and squamous cell carcinoma.
-This four-page fact sheet outlines what to expect during each stage of basal cell carcinoma and squamous cell carcinoma treatment and beyond (Simplified Chinese)
+This four-page fact sheet outlines what to expect during each stage of ovarian cancer treatment and beyond (Greek)

-What to expect – Pancreatic cancer.
-This four-page fact sheet outlines what to expect during each stage of pancreatic cancer treatment and beyond (Simplified Chinese)
+This four-page fact sheet outlines what to expect during each stage of ovarian cancer treatment and beyond (Vietnamese)

 View all resources